Seal House

 The MEP services strategy for heating and cooling in all areas aligns with The London Plan in terms of utilising air source heat pumps with no burning of fossil fuel.
 In addition, the project is the “pioneer” related to the Design for Performance initiative and NABERS UK rating.

-The 47,900ft² area of The Smithson building in Farringdon was refurbished to high quality office accommodation, for which Watkins Payne supplied building services engineering, vertical transportation engineering and energy consultancy to achieve an EPC B rating.
-The refurbished area is spread across basement and ground floor.
+The building at 1 New Burlington Place has been redeveloped to offer 183,000ft² of high quality office and retail accommodation, for which Watkins Payne supplied building services engineering, vertical transportation engineering and energy consultancy to achieve an EPC A rating.
+We also supplied BREEAM services and achieved a BREEAM Excellent rating for the development.